Use of Student Data

 The Family Educational Rights and Privacy Act of 1974 (FERPA), is a federal law that sets forth requirements regarding the privacy of student educational records.
 Student records are considered confidential and information therein should not be disclosed without written student consent unless the disclosure meets one of the FERPA exceptions.

 Research projects proposing the use of information obtained from student records (e.g., KSU email addresses, GPAs, test scores, grades, credit hours) should follow KSU policies and FERPA regulations, which govern the disclosure of student record information.
+Please see here for more information.

 Personal identifiable information such as Social Security numbers/KSU student ID numbers